Skip to main content

 2017

 The museum partners with the Capreol Volunteer Firefighters Association to acquire former Capreol Pumper No.4, a 1986 Ford Superior, recently retired from service with Greater Sudbury Fire Services.
 The cab is salvaged to create an interactive exhibit for visitors.
+Also opened for the first time are a new Model Railway Exhibit, and a Locomotive Simulator exhibit.
+On April 27th, the museum is recognized with a Civic Award from the City of Greater Sudbury.

 2018